Not being able to hit your goals can cause stress and even put your job in jeopardy.

 If you expect your onboarding and training to be a one-and-done situation, you aren’t going to get the results that you want out of your new sales professionals to reach optimal sales effectiveness.

 As much as 20% of staff turnover happens within the first 45 days of employment.
 If you want your reps to thrive, you need to improve your sales onboarding program.

 Not only is most of the content they learn in the initial sales enablement onboarding and training process forgotten in the following weeks, but the ramp-up process can take a long time.

 This is where leveraging a sales playbook with ensure that your sales reps are working within approved sales ready messaging.
 Spreadsheets only get you so far, so formalizing your sales playbook into software collection of tactics or methods that characterize the roles and responsibilities for you (and your sales team), lays out clear objectives, identifies metrics for measurement, and provides a common framework and approach for closing sales.

-By having tools like sales enablement through continued training, the ramp-up time can decrease.
+By having tools like sales enablement refined by a sales enablement team through continued openness to feedback from sales reps, the ramp-up time to successfully onboard a new sales rep can decrease.
 Decreased ramp-up time will allow your new sales reps to make more sales in a shorter period of time.

 3. Sales Enablement Coaching